If you’ve ever yearned for an early retirement, you’re not alone.

 Indeed, an early retirement means different things to different people.
 Some view it as a total departure from the workforce, which requires significant savings depending on the age at which they retire.
 Others define it as having enough personal savings set aside to quit their day job and start a home-based business, do part-time consulting, or pursue a more meaningful (but lower paying) job.

 A retirement plan that builds in flexibility and allows you to supplement your savings as needed can help you sleep easier at night.
 Just be sure you understand what you’re likely to get out of an early retirement, and what you’re giving up.

 How much you need

 It goes without saying that you can’t quit work until you’ve got enough saved, but just how much do you need?
-That depends on your expenses, your age, and your health insurance coverage, said Monica Dwyer, a financial advisor with Harvest Financial Advisors in West Chester, Ohio, in an email interview.
+That depends on your expenses, your age, and your health insurance coverage, said Monica Dwyer, a financial professional with Harvest Financial Advisors in West Chester, Ohio, in an email interview.

 It may help to segregate your savings goal into two distinct phases: the money you will need available to cover the bills before you reach the age of Medicare and Social Security eligibility, and the money you need saved in your tax-deferred retirement accounts (401(k)s and IRAs) to provide for your needs after you reach age 59-1/2.

 Remember, you can’t start claiming Social Security until age 62 at the earliest, and many retirees delay benefits until at least their full retirement age, which is between age 65 and 67 depending on your birth year, to permanently augment the size of their monthly benefit.2

 (Learn More: Filing for Social Security retirement benefits )

 Similarly, you can’t withdraw money from your tax-deferred retirement accounts such as your traditional Individual Retirement Account or 401(k) until age 59-1/2 without incurring taxes, plus a hefty 10 percent penalty.3,4